 What is the keto diet really all about?
-Read to learn more about the keto diet, how to get into ketosis and how to combat the keto flu.
+This keto for dummies guide will tell you all about the keto diet, how to get into ketosis and how to combat the keto flu.

 The ketogenic diet (also known as the keto diet) is a very low carbohydrate and high-fat diet.
 On the keto diet, you primarily consume a diet of 75% fat, 20% protein, and 5% carbs.
 In other words, your carb intake for the day is between 20-25g of carbs.

 Most people track net carbs on the keto diet, which is total carbs minus fiber.
 Fiber is a type of carbohydrate your body cannot digest, and it does not affect your blood sugar levels.
 Therefore, carbs are actually limited to 20 to 25g after the fiber is subtracted.
 This is known as 'net carbs'.

 In comparison to the keto diet, the standard American diet is 35% fat, 15% protein, and 50% carbs, which amounts to 200-300g carbs per day.
 This is about 10-12 times the number of carbs in the keto diet!

 Reducing carbs puts you in a metabolic state known as ketosis.

 What is ketosis?